kaiospitz/react18-typescript-boilerplate/README.md

 # React 18 TypeScript Boilerplate

-This is a boilerplate for creating React 18 applications with TypeScript, utilizing webpack as the build tool.
+This is a boilerplate for creating React 18 applications with TypeScript, utilizing webpack, Babel, ESLint, Prettier, Jest, and SCSS.

 ## Included packages and configurations